2027 DEPARTURE

 CRUISE EXCLUSIONS:

-• Croatian Port Taxes Euro 70 per person for the entire cruise
+• Croatian Port Taxes Euro 70 per person to pay locally for the entire cruise

 • Any additional optional tours not included in the itinerary